2022 Country Reports on Human Rights Practices: Mongolia

 B. FREEDOMS OF PEACEFUL ASSEMBLY AND ASSOCIATION

 The law provides for the freedoms of peaceful assembly and association, and the government generally respected these rights, although they were curtailed during the period of heightened emergency due to state-imposed social distancing requirements.
-Some groups complained about these restrictions.

 C. FREEDOM OF RELIGION